TerryV8/click-count/docs/continuous_integration.md

 Please copy the password from either location and paste it below.
 ```

-So on the server copy/paste the password required that you can find in /var/lib/jenkins/secrets/initialAdminPassword
+Thus on the server, copy/paste the password required that you can find in /var/lib/jenkins/secrets/initialAdminPassword